redstone-finance/redstone-docs/docs/redstone-credora/methodologies/loans_pairs_with/isolated_collateral/index.md

 #### Market Tier Adjustment

-Liquidity is further adjusted depending on the utilization of the collateral asset across similar markets from the most relevant lending protocols.
+Liquidity is further adjusted depending on the utilization of the collateral asset across similar loan pairs from the most relevant lending protocols.
 The Market Tier Adjustment aims to capture the risk of liquidations occurring simultaneously across multiple markets, therefore reducing the available liquidity for liquidations or more drastically impacting price.

-First, a discount is applied considering similar markets within the protocol.
-This only includes markets where the loan asset and collateral asset mirror the market in consideration.
+First, a discount is applied considering similar loan pairs within the protocol.
 Additionally, assets are tiered based on the utilization of collateral across major DeFi protocols, including AAVE and Spark.
 The usage of the collateral determines a tier, which is mapped to a percentage liquidity discount.

 In future iterations, the Market Tier Adjustment will be enhanced and calculate values at risk of liquidation across multiple protocols, considering a specific asset or pair price move.
 This enhancement is targeting a more accurate measurement of the liquidity available for a specific liquidation, or the higher potential for more aggressive price moves.